 Is McKenna’s theory ignored for a good reason, namely because it is unscientific and lacks evidence to support it?
 To answer this question, it will be useful to look at the assumptions that McKenna makes.
-In support of his theory McKenna refers to a study conducted by R. Fischer and R.M.
-Hill, claiming that they found that psilocybin in low doses increases something called visual acuity.
-Visual acuity is clearness of vision or how clearly you can see things.
+In support of his theory, McKenna refers to a study conducted by researchers R. Fischer and R.M.
+Hill, and claims the authors found that psilocybin in low doses increases something called visual acuity.
+Visual acuity is how clearly you can see things.
 McKenna asserts that if our ancestors ate a low dose of magic mushrooms, then they would have an increase in visual acuity or edge detection ability, and therefore be more successful at hunting.

-The problem with this line of argument is that it relies on a series of assumptions which, while possible, are not backed up by convincing evidence.
+The problem with this line of argument is that it relies on a series of assumptions which, while possible, are not backed up by any convincing evidence.
 Perhaps magic mushrooms in low doses could increase visual acuity, but McKenna goes on to assume that magic mushrooms grew where our ancestors lived, that our ancestors ate these mushrooms, that they hunted under their effect, that they hunted more successfully, and so on.
-The argument basically consists of: “If this is possible, then so is this, and this, and this, etc.” McKenna’s theory is undoubtedly imaginative, creative and compelling, but each of his assumptions beg the question: how can we know if this is true?
+The argument basically consists of: “If this is possible, then so is this, and this, and this, etc.” McKenna’s hypothesis is undoubtedly imaginative, creative and compelling, but each of his assumptions begs the question: where is the evidence?

 McKenna also argues that an even higher dose of magic mushrooms would lead to ecstatic, visionary experiences and that these experiences would serve as the foundation of religion.
-This is an interesting idea, no doubt, but it has not been verified by the facts.
-The first signs of “religion”, if it can even be called that, would be found in the cave art of Europe, dating back to 40,000 years ago.
-This is far more recent compared to when our brain size doubled 700,000 years ago.
-There is just no evidence of religion existing at this time, so it is pure speculation to say that our ancestors were tripping at this time and that this initiated the origin of religion.
+This is an interesting idea, no doubt, but it has not been verified.
+The first signs of ‘religion’, if it can even be called that, would be found in the cave art of Europe, dating back to 40,000 years ago.
+This is far more recent compared to when our brain size doubled.
+There is simply no evidence of religion existing at this time, so it is pure speculation to say that our ancestors were tripping during this period and that this led to the birth of religion.

-My own view is that McKenna’s Stoned Ape Theory is entertaining as a narrative or story, but, in the end, it is not supported by reliable evidence.
-This is not to rule out the possibility that McKenna’s theory could one day be vindicated – after all, his theory is still within the realm of possibility and is even plausible.
+My own view is that McKenna’s Stoned Ape Theory is an entertaining and convincing narrative, but, in the end, it is not supported by any reliable evidence.
+This is not to rule out the possibility that McKenna’s hypothesis could one day be vindicated – after all, his theory is still within the realm of possibility and is even plausible.
 The renowned mycologist Paul Stamets recognises that while the Stoned Ape Theory is not supported by proven facts, he argues [13:48] on the Joe Rogan Experience podcast that it is still a persuasive explanation of human evolution.

-It seems like the McKennas were such huge enthusiasts of magic mushrooms, which may explain why he was keen to attribute to them an influence in our evolutionary past which they might not have had.
-Perhaps they were so blown away by the effect that magic mushrooms had on their consciousness that they thought it could have radically changed our ancestors’ consciousness as well.
-Terence also remarked in an interview that the Stoned Ape Theory proposed in Food of the Gods was “consciously propaganda”, as a way to persuade people that “drugs are natural, ancient and responsible for human nature” and not “…alien, invasive and distorting to human nature.”
+McKenna was a huge enthusiast of magic mushrooms, which may explain why he was keen to attribute to them an influence in our evolutionary past.
+Perhaps he was so blown away by the effect that magic mushrooms had on his consciousness that he thought it could have radically changed our ancestors’ consciousness as well.
+McKenna also remarked in an interview that the Stoned Ape Theory proposed in Food of the Gods was “consciously propaganda”, as a way to persuade people that “drugs are natural, ancient and responsible for human nature” and not “…alien, invasive and distorting to human nature.”
 In other words, it was in a sense fabricated to promote his own agenda.